metabase/metabase/docs/embedding/static-embedding-parameters.md

 Locked parameters will apply the selected filter values to your original dashboard or SQL question, but they won't be displayed as filter widgets on your embed.
 Locked parameters may also limit the values that are shown in your [editable filter widgets](#adding-a-filter-widget-to-a-static-embed).

-If you just want to require a value for the parameter, see [Always require a value](../dashboards/filters.md#requiring-a-filter).
+If you just want to require a value for the parameter, you could set the filter as editable and configure the underlying question or dashboard to [always require a value](../dashboards/filters.md#requiring-a-filter).

 ## Updating a locked parameter